project-mirrors/forgejo-helm/README.md

 This chart will set a few defaults in the Forgejo configuration based on the service and ingress settings.
 All defaults can be overwritten in `gitea.config`.

-INSTALL_LOCK is always set to true, since we want to configure Forgejo with this helm chart and everything is taken care of.
+INSTALL_LOCK is always set to true because the configuration in this helm chart makes any configuration via installer superfluous.

 _All default settings are made directly in the generated `app.ini`, not in the Values._

 #### Database defaults

-If a builtIn database is enabled the database configuration is set automatically.
+If a database subchart is enabled, the database configuration is set automatically.
-For example, PostgreSQL builtIn will appear in the `app.ini` as:
+For example, PostgreSQL will appear in the `app.ini` as:

 ```ini
 [database]